Theory-of-Everything/nii-nvim/CONTRIBUTING.md

 # Contributing to nii-nvim

-Decided to help and contribut to [nii-nvim](https://github.com/Theory-of-Everything/nii-nvim)?
+Decided to help and contribute to [nii-nvim](https://github.com/Theory-of-Everything/nii-nvim)?
 Great!
 I am always looking for contributors!

 Please take a moment to review this document in order to make proper contributions and not waste time of the maintainer.